fverdugo/PartitionedArrays.jl/README.md

 # DistributedDataDraft

-🚧 ⛏️ WIP (DistributedDataDraft is just a provisional dummy package name)
+🚧 ⛏️ WIP (DistributedDataDraft is just a provisional dummy package name, see issue [#12](https://github.com/fverdugo/DistributedDataDraft.jl/issues/12))

 ## What